-Jay Chung earned a B.S. in electrical engineering and a B.S. in biology from the Massachusetts Institute of Technology before receiving a M.D. and Ph.D. in genetics from Harvard Medical School, during which he received the James Tolbert Shipley Prize for Research in 1998.
-After an internship and residency in internal medicine at Brigham and Women’s Hospital, he became an endocrine fellow at the National Institute of Diabetes and Digestive and Kidney Diseases at the NIH where he worked with Gary Felsenfeld.
-He moved to the NHLBI in 1994 as an Investigator in the Laboratory of Obesity and Aging Research in NHLBI.
+Dr. Jay H. Chung earned a B.S. in electrical engineering and computer science and a B.S. in biology from M.I.T. before receiving an M.D. and Ph.D. in genetics from Harvard Medical School, where he was awarded the James Tolbert Shipley Prize for Excellence in Research.
+After an internship and residency in internal medicine at the Brigham and Women’s Hospital, he became an endocrinology fellow at the National Institute of Diabetes and Digestive and Kidney Diseases at the NIH, where he worked with Gary Felsenfeld.
+He is currently a tenured senior investigator in the Laboratory of Obesity and Aging Research in NHLBI.
 Dr. Chung has received numerous awards for his research, including the NHLBI Directors Awards and Orloff Awards.

 Dr. Chung's primary research interest is in understanding the relationship between mitochondria and diseases associated with obesity and aging.
 The mechanisms by which mitochondria and the rest of the cell communicate with and influence each other has been the primary focus of Dr. Chung’s research.